django-webtest/django-webtest/README.rst

         def test_post(self)
             self.app.post('/')

+When a subclass of django's ``TransactionTestCase`` is desired, use ``django_webtest.TransactionWebTest``.

 All of these features can be easily set up manually (thanks to WebTest architecture) and they are even not neccessary for using WebTest with django but it is nice to have some sort of integration instantly.

 See http://webtest.pythonpaste.org/ for API help.
-It can follow links, submit forms, parse html, xml and json responses with different parsing libraries, upload files and more.
+Webtest can follow links, submit forms, parse html, xml and json responses with different parsing libraries, upload files and more.

 Why?
 ====